jbieze/twsclone/README.md

 TWSClone is the highly unoriginal working name of a clone of [Tea With Strangers](https://teawithstrangers.com), a social meetup app created by Ankit Shah.
 This project was build over the course of just under two weeks, though future improvements are planned.

-A Ruby on Rails backend connects a Postgres SQL database to the React/Redux frontend.
-Once users create and/or sign in to an account, they will be able to specify the area in which they live and join meetups located there, which are hosted by a user and attended by a handful of other users.
-Users will have access to a dashboard that will display any meetups that they are joined as attendees and any meetups that they have created and will host.

 ---

 ## Features